nubisproject/nubis-docs/PUPPET.md

 ## nubis/puppet/templates

-If you place files under *nubis/puppet/templates*, they will be automatically copied over the instance, before puppet is invoked.
+If you place templates under *nubis/puppet/templates*, they will be automatically copied over the instance, before puppet is invoked.

-Once puppet runs, you can access the files you placed in there with the usual puppet syntax in your puppet .pp files:
+Once puppet runs, you can access the templates you placed in there with the usual puppet syntax in your puppet .pp files:

     source => "puppet:///nubis/templates/my-file"